Dear poetry bloggers,

 Robyn has the roundup at Life on the Deckle Edge!

 Nope!
 I used to post on Mondays and then add my link to the roundup on Fridays.
 If a different day works better for your schedule, then publish your post when you want and just remember to visit the host on Friday to add your link.
+Or write your post when it’s convenient for you and schedule it to post automatically on Friday.

 © 2015 Renee M. LaTulippe